julianrupp/tswlairmgr/README.md

 #### Version 2.1

+##### 2.1.1

+-	Minor hotfix for erroneous import success messages when pasting an invalid string.
+Will simply stay silent now instead of displaying an incomplete alert message.

 ##### 2.1.0

 -	Added support for importing fragment counts from the new export mod.
 French translation for new UI done by myself this time; if you're a native speaker and find any mistakes or bad wording, please contact me!